 And when you are hungry, head over to Shennong Street and Mingzhu Road for some local favourites.
 Try danzai mian (minced meat and shrimp noodle) and gua bao (steamed bun with pork and vegetable).

-From Kaohsiung Zuoying Station, the regular train to Tainan Train Station only takes between 35 minutes to an hour.
+How to get to Tainan: From Kaohsiung Zuoying Station, the regular train to Tainan Train Station only takes 35 minutes to an hour.

 Kenting National Park (墾丁國家公園) is one of the highlights in Taiwan, and it is not to be missed.
 And Kaohsiung is an excellent jumping-off point for venturing into Kenting (墾丁) where you can explore the unique landscape of southern Taiwan.